dcenteno99/Intermediate_nodes/README.md

 There is the Semidefinite Program (SDP_manuscript) used to compute different bounds for the inequality given in the manuscript (Eq.3) in the extended Bell scenario with an intermediate node between AC or BC.
-Also contains a copy of the inflation package (https://github.com/ecboghiu/inflation) used to implement the SDP.
+You can also find a copy of the inflation package (https://github.com/ecboghiu/inflation) used to implement the SDP.